 Provost.
 The Vice President for Academic Affairs/Provost leads the academic division of Johnson University.
-The Provost reports directly to the President and serves on the President's Cabinet.
+The Provost reports directly to the President and serves on the Senior Leadership Team.
 His primary responsibility is to align every aspect of academic operations with the university mission, including programs, personnel, policies, facilities, and finances.

 Johnson University Schools.
-Johnson University has organized its faculty into eight "Schools" focusing on various professional fields and academic disciplines.
-They include the (1) School of Arts & Sciences; (2) School of Bible & Theology; (3) School of Business & Public Leadership; (4) School of Congregational Ministry; (5) School of Communication & Creative Arts; (6) School of Intercultural Studies; (7) School of Social & Behavioral Sciences; and (8) Templar School of Education.
+Johnson University has organized its faculty into seven "Schools" focusing on various professional fields and academic disciplines.
+They include the (1) School of Arts & Sciences; (2) School of Bible & Theology; (3) School of Business & Public Leadership; (4) School of Christian Ministries; (5) School of Communication & Creative Arts; (6) School of Social & Behavioral Sciences; and (7) Templar School of Education.
 Each school is led by a Dean who reports to the Provost.
-The Schools concentrate faculty subject matter experts within the disciplines, giving them direct oversight of all programs related to their fields- undergraduate and graduate, traditional and non-traditional, face-to-face and online.
+The Schools concentrate faculty subject matter experts within the disciplines, giving them direct oversight of all programs related to their fields-undergraduate and graduate, traditional and non-traditional, face-to-face and online.